 Finance is progressing well with the challenge of closing the 2013/14 Annual Accounts three months (i.e. by June 2014) ahead of 2012/13.
 An interim audit has just been completed and has highlighted no significant issues.
-We prevent to achieving a June close.
+We are well on track to achieving a June close.